When to remove the wisdom teeth

 Request an evaluation with NW Heights Dental of Portland

-Portland, OR area patients who are interested in learning more about wisdom tooth removal are welcome to book a consultation with Drs.
-Keri Smith and David Hiebert by calling (503) 646-1463.
+Portland, OR area patients who are interested in learning more about wisdom tooth removal are welcome to book a consultation with Dr. Keri Smith by calling (503) 646-1463.

 Posted in: Wisdom Tooth Removal